rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 # Prior art
 [prior-art]: #prior-art

-Database migrations is the obvious prior art.
+Database migrations are the obvious prior art.

-Otherwise, I will reuse this section to talk about the underlyingmath.
+Otherwise, I will reuse this section to talk about the underlying math.
+It is "prior" in a Platonic sense, at least :).

+First, let us characterize basic features as they exist today.
-Features depend on other features, and also we have sets of features but sets that respect those dependecies.
+We have individual features that depend on other features, and also sets of features.
+Importantly, the features sets exist in a way that respects those dependecies.
-That means if `bar` depends on `foo`, it makes no sense to distinguish `[ "bar" ]` from `[ "foo" ]`.
+Concretely, that means if `bar` depends on `foo`, it makes no sense to distinguish `[ "bar" ]` from `[ "bar" "foo" ]`.
 What that means is that we have a ["free *meet-semilattice* over a partial order"](https://ncatlab.org/nlab/show/semilattice#the_free_joinsemilattice_on_a_poset).
+(Nevermind the link saying "join" not "meet", the concepts are exactly symmetrical.)
-These lattices are actually bounded and distributive, which isn't structure we need to care about, but does make for a nicer "extruded hypercube" mental imagery as depicted in the images in https://en.wikipedia.org/wiki/Birkhoff%27s_representation_theorem, for anyone that rather imagine geometric shapes than algebraic machinations.
+These lattices are actually bounded and distributive, which isn't structure we need to care about, but does make for a nicer "extruded hypercube" mental imagery as depicted in the images in https://en.wikipedia.org/wiki/Birkhoff%27s_representation_theorem.
+I mention this for sake anyone (like myself :)) that rather imagine geometric shapes than algebraic machinations.

 Mathematically, it's best to look at every crate's features as an independent mathematical construct.
 When we say "don't remove features, keep the same names", what we are really doing is defining the "base migration" between each versions' features.